Peripheral nerve sheath tumor of sciatic nerve

 No joint effusion.The menisci, cruciate and collateral ligaments are intact.
 There is mild high signal within the distal popliteus tendon at its insertion, consistent with mild enthesopathy.
 No posterolateral corner abnormality.
 Mild insertional enthesopathy involving the quadriceps tendon, with small patellar spur.
 Articular surfaces are within normal limits.

-Well-defined ovoid lesion arising from the tibial nerve in the popliteal fossa consistent with a peripheral nerve sheath tumour.
+Well-defined ovoid lesion arising from the tibial nerve in the popliteal fossa consistent with a peripheral nerve sheath tumor.

 The patient continues to be followed as is essentially asymptomatic.